SchmidtDSE/afscgap/README.md

 weight_by_area_by_geohash = dict(weight_by_area_tuples)
 ```

 For more details see the [Python functional programming guide](https://docs.python.org/3/howto/functional.html).
-All that said, for some queries, use of Pandas may lead to very heavy memory usage.
+All that said, for some queries, the use of Pandas may lead to very heavy memory usage.

 <br>

-#### Abscence inference algorithm
+#### Absence inference algorithm
 Though it is not possible to resolve this issue using the AFSC GAP API service alone, this library can infer those missing records using a separate static flat file provided by NOAA and the following algorithm: